 Large Power Transformers (LPTs) are a critical part of the electrical grid.
 Depending on the system configuration the loss of a single transformer can have a significant impact.
+Transformer health can be determined with acceptable monitoring and testing which will help identify potential concerns before a catastrophic event.

-The rewind or replacement of a failed LPT can take 1-2 years or longer, depending on the global constraints.
+The rewind or replacement of a failed LPT can take 1-2 years or longer depending on the global constraints.
 LPTs are also one of the most expensive pieces of equipment in an electrical substation.
-Considering these two reasons alone it is in the utility's best interest to perform the appropriate monitoring and testing since that can help identify potential concerns before a catastrophic event occurs.
+Considering these two reasons alone it is in the utilities best interest to perform the appropriate monitoring and testing.